gloriakim-cs-projects/2020-android-devoted-released/README.md

 ## Author

-This work is solely done by Gloria Kim.
+With the help from **Contributing** above, this work is solely done by Gloria Kim.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)